ymohansai/Water-Quality-Control/README.md

 cd water-quality-control
 pip install -r requirements.txt

-## Usage
+-> Usage

-Open the notebook in Jupyter and run all cells:
+Run the notebook or script to train and evaluate the model:

 jupyter notebook water_quality_control.ipynb